-Product sense interview questions are designed to showcase your creativity, empathy, and problem-solving skills.
+Product sense interviews are designed to showcase your creativity, empathy, and problem-solving skills during PM interviews.

-These are notable companies with distinct product sense interview rounds.
+These are a few companies that have product sense rounds.

 First, clarify the problem you’ve been given.

-Gather context that will help you understand the problem space and define any strategic considerations that might influence your design.
+Gather context to help you understand the problem space and define any strategic considerations that might influence your design.

 Choose a segmentation method that is relevant to the question at hand.